nx4dm1n/get_some_urls/README.md

 # hackerone website
-- collect the website of the hackerone.
+- collect the urls of the hackerone.

 just so so.